Information for Churches:

 But there are actions you can take to support these families!

-- Make your Easter service offering towards supporting families in this process, or host a fundraiser event.
+- Take a special offering towards supporting families in this process, or host a fundraiser event.

 - Pray for the health and peace of mind for the person here in Canada, often suffering tremendous psychological stress and worry.
 Pray for the children who are often disbursed and in dangerous physical circumstances, experiencing the impacts of prolonged separation from their parents.
 Pray for spousal relationships, for those separated from each other for so long.